PovertyAction/guides/CleaningGuide/Cleaning Variables/readme.md

 The quickest way to change string variables to numeric variables with value labels is the `encode` command. `encode` will automatically convert the string variable into a numeric variable and assign the numbers 1 – x (where x is the number of unique answer choices) to the alphabetized list of the answer choices (ordered 0-9, followed by a-z).
 Because this is done automatically based on alphabetical order, if you are trying to make value labels match some existing assignment, you may need to recode or label them manually.

-One way to ensure that data is encoded in the way you want is to create the variable label from a known list and then encode the variable using the user written command `sencode` (installed using `ssc install sencode`). `sencode` labels the variable according to the values that you've predefined and then adds additional values in order from the highest value if it encounters values that you haven't defined.
+One way to ensure that data is encoded in a known way is to create the variable label from a list you defined and then encode the variable using the user written command `sencode` (installed using `ssc install sencode`). `sencode` labels the variable according to the values that you've predefined and then adds additional values in order from the highest value if it encounters values that you haven't defined.
 An example data flow follows that uses the  `sencode` command to add labels and the confirm that the labels match the expected values:

 ````
 	*Ensure sencode is installed